CoronaNetDataScience/corona_tscs/README.md

 ## About This Repository

-This repository contains data and code to fit the model described in “A Proposed Model for Partial Identification of SARS-CoV2 Infection Rates Given Observed Tests and Cases”, link here.
+This repository contains data and code to fit the model described in “A Retrospective Bayesian Model for Measuring Covariate Effects on Observed COVID-19 Test and Case Counts”, [link here](https://osf.io/preprints/socarxiv/jp4wk).
 The following is a brief list of the files in the repo relevant to the paper.
 There are also other files in the repo related to the collection of government policy data.